 At a Glance

-Hours: Open daily, sunrise to sunset.
-Visitor Center hours: 9 am – 5 pm during the fall; closed on the following federal holidays: New Year’s Day, Martin Luther King, Jr. Day, Presidents Day, Veterans Day, Thanksgiving Day, Christmas Day.
+Hours: Open daily, dawn to dusk.
+Visitor Center hours: 9 am – 4:30 pm; closed on the following federal holidays: New Year’s Day, Thanksgiving Day, Christmas Day.

-Tips: Some of the park roads are closed in the winter; check the Official Website at link below for updates. ◾ Copperheads and timber rattlesnakes are occasionally seen on rock outcroppings.
-Black bears are common, but rarely seen. ◾ Trails vary in difficulty; hiking boots are recommended. ◾ Public hunting is not allowed in the park, but park employees conduct a managed deer hunt and there may be closures associated with the managed hunt.
+Tips: Some of the park roads are closed in the winter; check the Official Website at link below for updates. ◾ Parking at the Visitor Center can be a challenge on busy weekends.
+If the parking lots at the Visitor Center are full, consider parking at Thurmont Vista, Hog Rock or Chestnut Picnic Area.
+It is legal to park along Route 77 as long as your vehicle is entirely outside the white shoulder line. ◾ Copperheads and timber rattlesnakes are occasionally seen on rock outcroppings.
+Black bears are common, but rarely seen. ◾ Trails vary in difficulty but are generally rocky and may have steep sections; hiking boots are recommended and you might want a hiking stick. ◾ Public hunting is not allowed in the park, but park employees conduct a managed deer hunt and there may be closures associated with the managed hunt. ◾ It is strictly forbidden to bring firewood into the park; firewood is available for a small fee at the campgrounds or downed wood can be gathered within the park.◾ Restrooms are located at three parking areas; see the park’s interactive restroom map.

 Best Seasons: Year-round, but spring and fall migrations are most productive.